Mr Keith Ansell

 For a number of years at Bath Spa, I worked as a personal tutor, guiding and supporting PGCE students as they became primary teachers.
 I very much enjoy working with students.
 I have also acted as professional tutor at the Institute of Education, giving pastoral care and academic guidance, for a substantial number of students across the three years of university study, giving me a valuable insight into the student experience.
 For me, this is an area for future research as I pursue scholarly activity in the field of coaching and mentoring.

-A contributor to Developing Active Learning inthe Primary Classroom, ed A Vickery, 2014 Sage
+Developing Active Learning in the Primary Classroom, ed.
+A Vickery, 2014 Sage